abegumnur/Movie-TV-Show-Database/README.md

 ## Overview

 This project is a part of the CSE414 (Introduction To Database) course at Gebze Technical University.
-It focuses on the design and implementation of a database system to manage a comprehensive collection of movies and TV shows.
+It focuses on the design and implementation of a database system to manage a collection of movies and TV shows.
 Users can search, filter, and retrieve information seamlessly.

 ## Features